SparkVial/sparkvial.github.io/_posts/2018-10-20-introduction.markdown

 The protocol is the same as an HM-10.

 ### USB
-A simple UART to USB converter is used, and can be used with a PC or an Android phone with OTG.
+A simple UART to USB converter is used and can be used with a PC or an Android phone with OTG.

 ### UART (Serial)
 Used to connect to data loggers or custom hardware (eg. robotics controllers?)